GeekTrainer/learn-django/Module1/Module1_Unit5.md

 ### Understanding the __Include__ Function

 As you continue to learn and have more complex file structures, you will add more views and URLs for your app.
-This function plays a key role as it allows the app to call other URLconfs.
+Through the use of URLconfs this function plays a key role as it gives the freedom to add folders and files within a project without breaking any functionalities.

 For example, we currently have the path __/hello_world/__ that directs us to our index view and displays "Hello, world!".
 Let's say we wanted to add another view to our app so we could display a simple greeting to the user.
 In order to add another view we would add the following to our __hello_world.views.py__ file.